bpfel/MassflowController_code/docs/source/installation.rst

 *********

 The installation is based on pyinstaller.
 It is configured via the `02_SOFTWARE/main.spec` file.
-Set `debug=True` and `console=True` to receive informative output+ on the cmd shell upon launching the program.
+Set `debug=True` and `console=True` to receive informative output on the cmd shell upon launching the program.